 - Custom fields

 (Note: the details will only show if you've entered information for these details into their corresponding fields in your dashboard)

-Number of related products setting relates to the carousel of products that appears at bottom of your product page and allows you to chose how many products to show.
+Number of related products setting relates to the carousel of products that appears at the bottom of your product page and allows you to choose how many products to show.

 The Product listings settings are applied to the pages on your site that have a product grid: Homepage sections, Category, Brand and Search Result pages.

-Image aspect ratio - adjust the aspect ratio off your product images.
-This may results in cropping
+Image aspect ratio - adjust the aspect ratio of your product images.
+This may result in cropping

 Number of products per page - control the number of products that will display in the grid